A high-order compact finite difference scheme and precise integration method based on modified Hopf-Cole transformation for numerical simulation of n-dimensional Burgers' system: The n-dimensional numerical method

 Strang splitting method (SSM) is a numerical method for solving differential equations that are decompose multi-dimensional problems into a sum of differential operators.
 This method is named after Gilbert Strang.
-It is used to speed up calculation for problems involving operators on very different time scales, and to solve n-dimensional PEDs by reducing them to a sum of one-dimensional problems.
+It is used to speed up {the} calculation for problems involving operators on very different time scales, and to solve the multi-dimensional PEDs by reducing them to a sum of one-dimensional problems.